nirvanaxo/mSLscripts/README.md

-# mSLscripts
+# mSLscripts by Shane
-# Use as you wis.
+# Use/Edit as you wish.
 Thanks for loving IRC! -Shane
 /load -rs script